epidemics/COVIDNPIs/README.md

 Luigi by default uses `luigi.cfg` from the root of the repository.
 You can edit it directly or you can created another one and reference it via `LUIGI_CONFIG_PATH=your-config.cfg`. `your-config.cfg` will take precedence over the `luigi.cfg`, so you can change only what's necessary.
-However, the overrides that are specified in the overrides.cfg will override whatever you have defined in your custom configuration.
+However, the overrides that are specified in the secrets.cfg will override whatever you have defined in your custom configuration.
 For example, if you wanted to have a different input and output directory for a specific location run, you could have: